geniusinaction/group-vision/group-vision.md

 ### Time management
 - Science takes time.
 As a starting point, graduate students and postdocs should expect to work about 40 hours per week.
 If you can achieve your goals in less time, that's great.
 If you're really excited about a project and want to work more, that's great too.
-- It's equally important to take time to cultivate a variety of sources of contentment in one's life.
+- It is equally important to take time to cultivate a variety of sources of contentment in one's life.
 Academic burnout is a real problem.
 While working excessive hours may achieve short term success, it is less likely to be sustainable over one's entire career.
 - The exact hours you choose to work is up to you.
 - Being on physically present on campus between 9 AM and 5 PM most days will facilitate collaborative working and, we hope, lead to a more fulfilling research experience.
 - Holidays.
 You are expected to take (at least) two weeks of time off per year, beyond normal institute holidays (e.g. federal holidays, fall/spring/winter breaks).
-I strongly encourage you take this time so you can relax, visit family and friends, and generally unwind from the rigours of PhD study.
+I strongly encourage you take this time so you can relax, visit family and friends, and generally unwind from the rigours of graduate study.
 Although not a formal requirement, it is helpful to inform the PI in advance when you plan to take holidays or if you will not be present at group meetings.
 - Weekends.
 Work on weekends is sometimes OK and/or necessary, but will likely lead to a drag on your overall productivity if it is a regular occurence.
 If you feel that you are having difficulty maintaining a healthy work-life balance, please talk to the PI.

 If you struggle with establishing a sustainable work life balance, please discuss this with the PI at an early stage.